 - Check the trustworthiness of the source.
 Because immigration can be a polarizing issue, some “think tanks” post “facts” that are skewed or partisan.
 If you’re reading statistics, check to understand the methodology of gathering and interpreting the facts.
 A little critical thinking goes a long way on this one!

-- Let kids ask questions, even uncomfortable ones.
+- When discussing immigration with kids, let them ask questions, even uncomfortable ones.
 A lot of anti-immigrant sentiment is born out of rational fear.
 What if there won’t be enough?
 Are they trying to take what’s mine?
 These are questions as old as the first human skirmish over a watering hole.
 Shaming and suppressing these concerns won’t help kids find compassion.
 A few other things to talk about instead:

-- Is it true that immigrants are to blame for Americans’ financial hardships?
+- Is it true that immigrants are to blame for some Americans’ financial hardships?

 - Are immigrants a net positive or negative for the economy?
 (Pew has a lot of great data on the answer to this question).